zhangzhaolong/sample-videoanalysiscar/README.md

     To stop the video analysis application, perform the following operations:

-    Run the following command in the  **sample-videoanalysiscar**  directory as the Mind Studio installation user:
+    Run the following command in the  **sample-videoanalysiscar**  directory as the MindSpore Studio installation user:

     **bash stop\_videoanalysiscarapp.sh** _host\_ip_